themagiulio/memos-cli/README.md

 Run `memos --help` to see all available commands.

+## Configuration

+All configs are stored in `$HOME/.memos.json`.

+- `text-editor`: the text editor used to visualize and edit memos.
+If it is not specified `vi` will be used.

 ## License

 This project is made available under the GNU General Public License v3.